 The second burn stroke should slightly overlaps the first one.

-Continue to create the patch of color with new burn strokes that slightly overlap the last burn stroke.
+Continue to extend the patch of color with new burn strokes that slightly overlap the last burn stroke.
 Overlapping the burn strokes helps hide individual burn strokes.

-Here’s how it looked once I was done.
-It’s smoother looking than it was with just one layer of burn strokes.
-It is also darker.
-That’s why I always set my burner to get a lighter color than what I want the final color to be.
+The lower right corner shows the final results.
+It’s smoother looking than it was with just one layer of burn strokes, and it is darker.
+Since my style of burning involves a lot of reburning, I always set my burner to get a lighter color than what I want the final color to be.

 PUTTING IT ALL TOGETHER